If you’re ready to get started with Pinterest, there are a few straightforward steps you’ll need to complete:

 For best results, build boards and collect pins that relate to your brand and are of interest to your audience.
 Ideally, you will pin the most items from your own website to drive traffic back to your web pages.
 Pinterest can be a lot of fun, but it’s important to incorporate it into your business’s overall content marketing strategy.
 This will help you to more effectively reach new audiences and grow awareness for your brand, its services and products.

 With Pinterest, you can expand your product or service reach and increase brand recognition.
 The social media platform has a whopping 454 million active users.
 This goes to show how displaying pins that link back to your website, from Pinterest, can increase your website traffic.
 You can encourage pinning, and make it easy for people to return to your website, by adding a Pin-it button on your blog posts.

 How Service Providers Can Use Pinterest for Marketing

-A picture may be worth a thousand words, but the words themselves can draw potential audiences.
-Clear, visually stunning images earn high marks in the Pinterest realm.
-That said, only use photos that are of the highest quality and make sure your visual message compliments your written statement.
+They say a picture is worth a thousand words, and in the case of Pinterest, it’s true!
+Use clear, visually stunning images on your pins to earn views and click-throughs to your website.
+You also want to make sure your visual message compliments your written statement.
 You can learn more about how to create the perfect Pinterest image here.